The ROOT mathematical libraries consist of the following components:

 Seeding the random number generators

 the seed of a random generator object.
-When no value is given, the generator default seed is used.
+When no value is given, the default seed of the generator is used.
 In this case, an identical sequence is generated each time the application is run.
 Calling

 - The machine clock, for TRandom .
 Note that in this case the resolution is about 1 s.
 Therefore, identical sequences are generated when the elapsed time is less than one second.

 Using the random number generators

 - Use the Rndm() method for generating a pseudo-random number distributed between 0 and 1.